USA and the UK

 - Participate in long-term employment such as starting your company’s U.S. branch or managing a business

-If you wish to visit the U.S. for vacation, to visit family members, or even to receive medical treatment, you can apply for a B2 Visitor Visa.
-There are no caps on the amount of B1 visitor visas issued per year.
+If you wish to visit the U.S. for vacation, to visit family members, or even to receive medical treatment, you should apply for a B2 Visitor Visa.
+There are no limits on the number of B1 visitor visas that can be issued each year.

 Citizens of certain countries who are in the visa waiver program, do not need to apply for a U.S. Business visa.
 Instead, they can apply for an Electronic System for Travel Authorization (ESTA).
 Those who choose to apply via the ESTA program will receive a business travel permit much faster without having to go to a U.S. Consulate or Embassy.

-However, unlike a B1 visa which is valid for six months, travel permits acquired through the ESTA program only last for 90 days.
+A B1 visa has a longer length of stay and is valid for six months, compared to travel permits acquired through the ESTA program which only last for 90 days.
 All those business travelers who do not qualify for the visa waiver program will need to apply for a B1 visa through a U.S. Consulate or Embassy.

-The B1 visa requirements are relatively simple and not as strict as other U.S. visas and include the following:
+The B1 visa requirements are relatively simple and not as strict as other U.S. visas.
+If applying for a B1 Visa you must meet the following requirements:

-- The applicant’s purpose of entering the United States is temporary (for a limited period of time) and business-related
+- The applicant’s purpose of entering the United States is temporary (for a limited period of time) and business-related.
+In most cases, the applicant must have a letter from the US company or organization outlining the purpose of the visit.

-- The applicant can submit evidence to show that they have sufficient funds to support themselves while traveling in the United States
+- The applicant can submit evidence to show that they have sufficient funds to support themselves while traveling in the United States.
+Bank statements etc will be required to demonstrate this criteria is met.

 - The applicant can provide evidence of a residence outside the United States as well as other significant ties to their foreign country which they will return to once their authorized stay expires